azadwasan/neuralnetwork/docs/easyNN/LinearRegression.md

-# Linear Regression Implementaion
+# Implementing Linear Regression

-For linear regression, parameters and the hypothesis are defined as follows:
+Let's delve into the world of linear regression and get a grip on its key components:

 ### Parameters: $\theta = \theta_0, \theta_1, ... , \theta_n $

-It is an $n+1$ dimensional vector.
+It is an $n+1$ dimensional vector, where $n$ is the number of features.

 ### Hypothesis: $h_{\theta}(x) = \theta^Tx = \theta_0 x_0 + \theta_1 x_1 + ... + \theta_n x_n$

 Here are key observations:

 1. $x_0=1$
-2. We have $n$ features being represented by the hypothesis $h_{\theta}(x)$.
+2. The hypothesis $h_{\theta}(x)$ involves $n$ features.
 3. Subscript $n$ in $x_n$ denotes the $n$ features.
 This will be very important when we will implement the training, where both subscripts and superscripts will be involved.
-4. Hypothesis is simply an dot product of parameter vector $\theta$ and feature vector $x$.
+4. The hypothesis is essentially a dot product of the parameter vector $\theta$ and the feature vector $x$.

-Based on the above discussion, the implementation of linear hypothesis is extremely trivial.
-Linear regerssion is sum of the products of the corresponding feature value and the parameter value.
-This is how the implementation would look like:
+With this groundwork laid, implementing the linear hypothesis is a breeze.
+Linear regression boils down to adding up the products of corresponding feature values and parameter values.
+The implementation would look something like this:

 ```cpp
 // Linear regression implementation using raw loops